makavelli3145/Large-Action-Model-OS/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is private property